A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 scaled to fill the new screen dimensions.
 The Stage object retains its

-values and does not
+original width and height values and does not

-dispatch a resize
+dispatch a resize event.

 The following restrictions apply to SWF files that play within an HTML page(not those using the stand-alone Flash Player or not running in the AIR runtime):